DinoChiesa/Apigee-Csv-Shredder/Readme.md

 # Csv Shredder Java Callout

-This directory contains the Java source code and pom.xml file required to compile a pair of Java callouts for Apigee Edge.
+This directory contains the Java source code and pom.xml file required to compile a pair of Java callouts for Apigee.
 The first callout shreds a CSV, returns a Java map object, and returns success.
 The second callout retrieves items from a Java Map object, by key.

 These callouts can work together, demonstrating:

-1. how to parse a CSV within Apigee Edge
+1. how to parse a CSV within Apigee

-2. how to store a Java object in the Edge cache
+2. how to store a Java object in the Apigee cache

 3. How to retrieve a Java object from Cache, and then parse the object on subsequent API calls